What Does China Really Spend on its Military?

 Despite significant increases over the last two decades, China’s military spending remains significantly lower than that of the United States, which spent about 2.7 times as much as China in 2022, at $811.6 billion.
 Even when accounting for reporting discrepancies, China would have to raise its spending considerably to match the United States.
 However, it is worth noting that the United States maintains a global military presence while China remains primarily focused on security issues within the Indo-Pacific.

 Measuring defense spending as a percentage of government expenditure provides additional insight.
 The United States saw a marked increase in defense spending as a percentage of total government expenditure during its conflicts in the Middle East.
-U.S. military spending has since decreased and returned to pre-September 11 levels (9.6 percent in 2001 and 8.3 percent in 2021).6 Russia’s military spending has likewise fluctuated with its military interventions.
-Russian defense spending reached a peak of 14.8 percent of government spending in 2015 before falling back to around 10 percent.
+U.S. military spending has since decreased and returned to pre-September 11 levels (9.6 percent in 2001 and 9.1 percent in 2023).
+Russia’s military spending has likewise fluctuated with its military interventions.
+Russian defense spending jumped to 14.8 percent of government spending in 2016 amid its invasion of Ukraine.
+It then fell back to around 10 percent before spiking to 16.1 percent in 2023 amid its full-scale invasion of Ukraine.

 In comparison, Chinese military spending has shrunk considerably as a percent of total government spending.
-In 2021, China’s military spending as a share of government expenditure increased slightly from 4.8 percent in 2020 to 5 percent, marking the first year-over-year uptick in two decades.
-However, in 2022, this figure fell back to 4.8 percent.
+This trend has reversed slightly in recent years.
+In 2021, China’s military spending as a share of government expenditure saw its first year-over-year uptick in two decades.
+In 2023, it saw yet another increase, from 4.9 percent to 5 percent.
 ChinaPower